Yellow badge: Medieval and early modern Europe

+From the thirteenth century onwards, secular authorities in Medieval Europe started to distinguish different people, affecting both Christians and non-Christians, and occupations by distinguishing clothing.
+With the Fourth Council of the Lateran in 1215 headed by Pope Innocent III it was for the first time specifically declared that Jews and Muslims must wear distinguishing garbs (Latin habitus).
+These measures were not seen as being inconsistent with the papal bulls Sicut Judaeis.
+While some historians argue that the reason was to keep Jews out of Christian society, many clothing restrictions also applied to Christians and the stated and likely reason was to prevent intermarriage and thus proselytisation.
+This wording of the council decree may have been influenced indirectly by the Muslim requirements for Jews.
+Canon 68 reads, in part:

 Innocent III had in 1199 confirmed Sicut Judaeis, which was also confirmed by Pope Honorius III in 1216.
 In 1219, Honorius III issued a dispensation to the Jews of Castile, the largest Jewish population in Europe.
 Spanish Jews normally wore turbans, which presumably met the requirement to be distinctive.
 Elsewhere, local laws were introduced to bring the canon into effect.
 The identifying mark varied from one country to another, and from period to period.

 In 1227, the Synod of Narbonne, in canon 3, ruled: